Blind Spot Navigation in Large Language Model Reasoning with Thought Space Explorer: Introduction

-However, these approaches lack exploration of unknown solution spaces, which might lead to consistent oversight of LLMs' cognitive blind spots~\citep{zhang2024prototypical,sprague2024cotcotchainofthoughthelps,mo2024surveyconversationalsearch,liu2025mindstepbystep,weerasooriya2023vicarious}.
 Merely generating more chains does not enable LLMs to conceive of content previously unthought of.
-As described in Figure~\ref{fig:intro}, over-generated chains tend to repeat prior thought patterns, leading to two main issues: (1) the absence of feasible solutions—when such solutions lie in blind spot regions, repeatedly filtering or extending existing paths may converge to a local optimum (e.g., exploring only from a \textit{coffee} perspective); and (2) insufficient diversity—especially for open-ended questions, where existing methods have limited impact on exploring the thought space, and excessive extension or filtering might even reduce the diversity of responses (e.g., discarding feasible solutions or creating redundancy through repetitive thinking).
+As described in Figure~\ref{fig:intro}, over-generated chains tend to repeat prior thought patterns, leading to two main issues: (1) the absence of feasible solutions.
+When such solutions lie in blind spot regions, repeatedly filtering or extending existing paths may converge to a local optimum (e.g., exploring only from a \textit{coffee} perspective); and (2) insufficient diversity—especially for open-ended questions, where existing methods have limited impact on exploring the thought space, and excessive extension or filtering might even reduce the diversity of responses (e.g., discarding feasible solutions or creating redundancy through repetitive thinking).

 To address these issues, we propose the \textbf{T}hought \textbf{S}pace \textbf{E}xplorer (\model), a novel framework designed to expand and optimize thought structures.
 The \model starts from thought paths already explored and guides the model to explore hidden solution spaces because the existing thought structures often already contain feasible solutions or crucial information pointing towards such solutions.
 To enhance efficiency and precision, further exploration of the model starts from thought nodes within explored solutions, which ensures that the reasoning process is not a blind exploration but a deeper inquiry based on verified insights.